Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

       - Specialized MLP Provides robust classification Against noise with its specialized Weight Encoder (AWE) to handle noise using eigenvalue based computing that is lightweight and efficient.
 This Method can't be replicated Inside Transformer FFN because of Transformer dynamic brute force computing where AWE-Based weights get diluted over time.
       - Specialized Transformer provides robust advanced contextual relationships, efficient data processing using Alpha based computing, The Transformer is tuned towards to be as flexible as possible to provide dynamic projection or fixed projection training with minimal head's and dimension's.

-4. flexible and secure Peer-to-Peer Coordination:
+4. flexible and secure Peer-to-Peer Coordination (Multi-Agent):
    - IntegratedPipeline offers Peer to Peer communication capabilities, Where the IntegratedPipeline directly checks for other Peer presence directly to the local database present in the local computer or system, or externally via:
    - secure socket using user SSL,
    - Alpha rate limiting,